ZaninDavide/patatrack/docs.typ

 #pagebreak()

 = Useful lists
 In this section you'll find a few useful lists.
-This lists are generated semi-automatically and errors are possible; let me know if you find any.
+These lists are generated semi-automatically and errors are possible; let me know if you find any.

 #let doc(filename) = {
   import "@preview/tidy:0.4.3" as tidy